exercism/v3/languages/csharp/exercises/concept/string-formatting/.meta/design.md

 ## Prerequisites

-This Concept Exercise's prerequisites Concepts are:

 - `strings`: strings will be formatted.
 - `inheritance`: knowing that each class derives from `object` and thus has built-in methods.
 - `const-readonly`
 - `time`: for use of `CultureInfo`.
 - `varargs`: for the common overload of `public static string Format (string format, params object[] args);`
-- `interfaces`: frequent references to interfaces like `IFormatProvider`